Alex l'ariete: Critical response

 The film received extremely negative reviews unanimously from film critics and is widely considered among the worst Italian movies ever made.

-According to movie critic Gianni Canova, as he wrote in his book Enciclopedia del cinema, Alex l'ariete is "clumsy", while Massimo Bertarelli, in the book Millecinquecento film da evitare, gave the film a vote of 2/10, criticizing the acting of the two protagonists and the direction of Damiani, defining the latter as "unrecognizable".
+According to film critic Gianni Canova Alex l'ariete is "clumsy", while Massimo Bertarelli, in the book Millecinquecento film da evitare, gave the film a vote of 2/10, criticizing the acting of the two protagonists and the direction of Damiani, defining the latter as "unrecognizable".

 Maurizio Porro, in his review in Corriere della Sera, wrote that the film is "a joke", that "Tomba is Tomba, a non-actor who is aware of being one and who plays his charm" and that Damiani "lists a number of stereotypes of action cinema and comedy".
 Luca Bottura, in L'Unità, defined it "the film that made the Lumière brothers regret having invented cinema", concluding that "as a comic bomb it really does not fear rivals".
 In La gazzetta dello sport, Tomba's acting is defined as "very awkward and inexpressive".

 The film dictionary Il Mereghetti gives the movie one star out of four, arguing that the movie "can't make people laugh even unintentionally" and that "the former ski champion [...] seems to be reading the phone book, while the squawking Hunziker really arouses murderous instincts".

-Stefania Iannuzzi on MYmovies.it awarded the film two stars out of five, stating that "it offers numerous moments of involuntary comedy" and harshly criticizing the performances of Tomba ("His interpretation is ridiculous") and Hunziker ("Gracious, for sure, but absolutely unfit for the role"), while Enrico Magrelli on FilmTv.it comments that Damiani's direction is "distracted" and judges the screenplay to be "less likely than some old children's comics", concluding that the whole movie is "ugly, bungled, written by real illiterates, and played by poorly organized unemployed".
+Stefania Iannuzzi on MYmovies.it awarded the film two stars out of five, stating that "it offers numerous moments of involuntary comedy" and harshly criticizing the performances of Tomba ("His interpretation is ridiculous") and Hunziker ("Graceful, for sure, but absolutely unfit for the role"), while Enrico Magrelli on FilmTv.it comments that Damiani's direction is "distracted" and judges the screenplay to be "less likely than some old children's comics", concluding that the whole movie is "ugly, bungled, written by real illiterates, and played by poorly organized unemployed".
 Davide Pulici on Nocturno highlights the absence of dubbing as an unfavorable point for the interpretation of the actors and underlines the lack of real direction by Damiani, arguing that "[either] he directed by telephone or, if there was, he was sleeping."

 In Evening Standard, the film was described as "incredibly ugly".